Webhost Pricing

 Intentions

-Differentiate means “to make different”.
+Differentiate means “to mark or show a difference”.
 Many marketers don’t seem to know what “different” means.
 Note that we don’t need to make much profit on this, just enough to cover the costs of the ClickForCharity project.
 It could generate a lot more than that, but the primary purpose is to enable other things to happen directly instead of indirectly by first making money and then spending it on those things.

 That purpose is to create enough users for the system to be able to provide the infrastructure needs of the ClickForCharity network, and its projects.
 This means progressing from Reselling to server admin, eventually big enough and paying for itself, to provide the hosting and other needs of our communities.
 Paying ourselves comes below that because we don’t deserve payment unless our work is helping to achieve the stated goals.
 Otherwise we might as well just run yet another boring hosting company.